Automation is a concept that is growing in importance for businesses and industries with each passing year.

 There are many other examples of routine tasks that could be automated, such as:

-With technologies in place to look after jobs like these, you'll have more time to concentrate on the human side of HR.
+With dedicated HR technologies in place to look after tasks like these, you'll have more time to concentrate on the human side of your job.

 If you feel unsure about where your company currently stands in terms of adoption and application of technology, Randstad has created an HR tech readiness test that could give you a clearer picture.